North Wilts Canal Junction

 Your browser does not support the audio element.

-Woodham's bridge was a stone single arch access bridge, built between 1814 and 1819 for the Canal Company.
+Crown bridge/ Woodham's bridge was a stone single arch access bridge, built between 1814-19 for the Canal Company.

-This bridge was demolished between 1885 and 1899 when the adjacent railway bridge was widened.
+This bridge was demolished sometime between 1885-99 when the adjacent railway bridge was widened.

 Further along the canal was an inlet to a Great Western Railway reservoir.
 GWR paid the canal company for water, which could only be taken between 12 o'clock each saturday and 12 o'clock the following monday.